Trump's Approval Hits New High, But A Rally-Around-The-Flag Effect Is Small

 The Iran hostage crisis, along with the country's economic problems, are widely believed to have hobbled Carter and led to Reagan's landslide election in 1980.

-But initially, the country rallied around Carter during the hostage crisis.
+Initially, the country rallied around Carter during the hostage crisis.
 In October 1979, Carter's job approval rating stood at a dismal 29%.
 But November, when the hostages were taken, marked a sharp rise in his rating over the next two months.
 He jumped to 58% by the end of January 1980.

 But the botched attempt to rescue the hostages in April 1980 led to a precipitous slide that put Carter at 31% by June.
 That's where it stood in November when he lost reelection.